Gouravlalotra15/todo-sentraworld/README.md

 - Custom hooks used to implement CRUD operations.
 - Edit or delete rows in place
-- On pressing "ENTER" it will register the Todo task.
+- On pressing "ENTER" key, it will create a Todo.

 ## Installation